 Studio Theatre, Brewery Arts Centre

-Your chance to experience different takes on these critical contemporary ideas explored in comic form by Sabba Khan, Jenny Robins, Hannah Eaton, Florian Grosset, Zara Slattery, Carol Isaacs (The Surreal McCoy) and Veronika Muchitsch.
+Your chance to experience different takes on these critical contemporary ideas explored in comic form by Sabba Khan, Jenny Robins, Hannah Eaton, Florian Grosset, Zara Slattery, Carol Isaacs and 2020 First Graphic Novel Competition winner Veronika Muchitsch.

 In partnership with Myriad Editions

 HANNAH EATON is an artist and writer, now living in Brighton.
 She was born in London and has been a teacher, a support worker, one half of a comedy duo, a learning mentor and a carer for young people.
 Blackwood, published by Myriad in September 2020, was selected among The Guardian’s Best Graphic Novels of the Year.
 Her first book, Naming Monsters, published by Myriad in 2013, was shortlisted for the 2012 First Graphic Novel Competition and the Graphic Scotland 9th Art Award in 2013.

 FLORIAN GROSSET is a graphic designer and artist living in Kent, whose graphic novel, The Chagos Betrayal, chronicling the displacement of the Chagossians from their island homes, was published in June 2021 by Myriad.
 She was born and grew up in Mauritius, where she was witness to the poverty of the Chagos islanders, and was determined to highlight their story one day.
 She moved to the UK where she continued her design studies and obtained an MA in Children’s Book Illustration and Graphic Novels at the University of Middlesex.